Kong/docs.konghq.com/app/konnect-platform/compatibility/plugins.md

 * **Plus tier:** Open-source and Plus-specific plugins
 * **Enterprise tier:** All Kong plugins

-### Supported topologies

-Some plugins can't be deployed in every {{site.konnect_short_name}} topology.
+### Network configuration options

-{{site.konnect_short_name}} can be deployed in the following ways:
+{{site.konnect_short_name}} can be configured in the following ways:

 * **Kong-hosted cloud**: Hybrid deployment.
 Nodes are split into control plane and data plane roles.
-Kong provides and hosts the control plane and its database through
+Kong provides and hosts the control plane and a database with
-{{site.konnect_saas}}, and you provide the data plane nodes.
+{{site.konnect_saas}}, and you provide the data plane nodes (no databases required).

-* **Self-managed**: Using any hosting service of your choice or hosting on-premises, with any of the following topologies:
+* **Self-managed**: Use any hosting service of your choice or host on-premises, with any of the following network configurations:
     * **Classic:** Every node is connected to a database.
 Refers to a classic deployment on any platform, including Kubernetes.
     * **DB-less:** Deployed without a database (available in {{site.ce_product_name}}